Seamie-irl/Collatz/README.md

 If n is odd then multiply by 3 and then add 1

 Currently this Conjecture has not been proven for all positive integers.

+## Instructions
+Running the code in this repository requires that you have Visual Studio Code (or other Python code writing software) installed on your machine.
+This software is available from [here](https://code.vidsualstudio.com/download)